GoogleCloudDataproc/initialization-actions/oozie/README.md

 ## Testing Oozie

 You can test this Oozie installation by running the `oozie-examples` included with Oozie.
 The examples are in an archive at `/usr/share/doc/oozie/oozie-examples.tar.gz`.
-To run the MapReduce example, you can do the following:
+To run the MapReduce example, you can do the following from (one of) the cluster master node(s):

 1. Move the examples to your home directory:
     ```